26 November 2020

-In this sixth and final episode of season #1 of the podcast, we give Carte Blanche to Benjamin Gauchenot, who has been Vice-President of Operations & Quality for Electronics activity of LACROIX since 2019.
+In this article, we give Carte Blanche to Benjamin Gauchenot, who has been Vice-President of Operations & Quality for Electronics activity of LACROIX since 2019.

 Together with him, we uncover the secrets of operational excellence.
 From technical expertise, to control of production processes and collective intelligence, he tells us how he combines passion and performance in order to orchestrate the company’s industrial strategy.